Introduction to

 -

-Room air measurements: Determination of activity concentration in the air at the work place.
+Room air measurements: Determination of activity concentration in the air at work-places (labs) or habitats.

 Retrospective Assessment

 It is the task of incorporation monitoring to assess doses retrospectively.
-In general if people of public or workers are occupationally exposed by handling open radioactive sources or after a nuclear event, in general incorporation monitoring is necessary.
-The activity possibly incorporated is determined and the body dose resulting from this uptake is assessed using the monitoring data.
-This means that incorporation monitoring on the basis of measurements serves to determine retrospectively a radiation exposure.
+In general, if people of public or workers are occupationally exposed by handling open radioactive sources or after a nuclear event, incorporation monitoring is necessary.
+The incorpo-rated activities are determined and the body dose resulting from this uptake is assessed using the monitoring data.

 Techniques of Investigation